About Flatrock Mountain Demonstration Forest

 Demonstrate the value of sound forest management through biologically and economically sustainable harvests.
 These harvests, conducted by professional logging contractors, conserve wildlife habitat and natural resources ensuring public recreation, education, and interpretive uses for years to come.

-Over the years, several timber harvests have taken place to meet the aforementioned goals.
-A harvest on a parcel of land on the xxx northeast? side of Flatrock Mountain was conducted in the summer of 2014, with the goal of removing beech and creating a residual stand of maple and yellow birch.
+Over the years, several timber harvests have taken place to meet NELA's forest management goals.
+A shelterwood harvest in a sugar maple-beech-yellow birch stand on the northwest side of Flatrock Mountain was conducted in the summer of 2014, with the goals of removing the beech understory, tending the residual stand, and regenerating a new age class of yellow birch.

 The most recent timber harvest took place in the summer of 2022, with similar goals to the 2014 harvest.
 A shelterwood harvest took place on a 28-acre stand on the south slope of Flatrock Mountain.
-The harvest focused on understory beech removal, with select mature saw timber cut to cover the costs of removing the low-grade timber.
-Birch was left (released) a seed source.
+The harvest focused on understory beech removal.
+Some sawtimber was cut to cover the costs of removing the low-grade timber, and yellow birch was left (released) a seed source.

 Hiking and Outdoor Recreation at Flatrock

 In contrast to Flatrock, across the road is a trailhead into the 26,600-acre Ha-De-Ron-Dah wilderness area managed by New York’s Department of Environmental Conservation (DEC).
 A network of hiking trails runs through this area composed of rocky hills, forest, and wetlands to several ponds and lakes.
-NELA sees the physical proximity of these two forests as an opportunity to educate the public about the differences between managed forests and to wilderness areas and other “forever wild” forests existing within the park.
+Popular destinations include Middle Settlement Lake, Grass Pond and Cedar Pond.
+NELA sees the proximity of these two forests as an opportunity to educate the public about the differences between managed forests compared to wilderness areas and other “forever wild” forests existing within Adirondack Park.

-• Mixed forest of yellow birch, beech, hard and soft maple, black cherry, ash, red spruce
+- Mixed forest of yellow birch, beech, hard and soft maple, black cherry, ash, red spruce and others